awulder/angular-prismicio/README.md

 ## How do I add this to my project?

-You can download this by:

-* Downloading it manually by clicking [here to download development unminified version](https://raw.github.com/awulder/angular-prismic-io/master/dist/angular-prismic-io.js) or [here to download minified production version](https://raw.github.com/awulder/angular-prismic-io/master/dist/angular-prismic-io.min.js)
+You can download it manually by clicking [here to download development unminified version](https://raw.github.com/awulder/angular-prismic-io/master/dist/angular-prismic-io.js) or [here to download minified production version](https://raw.github.com/awulder/angular-prismic-io/master/dist/angular-prismic-io.min.js)

 ## Dependencies